Bedford Stargazing & Astronomy Report

 Where are darker skies near Bedford?

-The closest meaningfully darker mapped site is Tathall End, about 24 km west of Bedford, reaching Bortle 5.
+The closest meaningfully darker mapped site is Filgrave, about 16 km west of Bedford, reaching Bortle 5.

 When is the sky darkest in Bedford?